-The Homeschool Enrichment Program is a program of Ascent Classical Academy of Douglas County, a public charter school offering a classical, liberal arts education to students in grades K-12.
-The mission, vision, core virtues and curriculum are consistent in both programs.
+The Homeschool Enrichment Program is provided by Ascent Classical Academy of Douglas County, a public charter school offering a classical, liberal arts education to students in grades K-12.
+The mission, vision, core virtues, and curriculum are consistent in both programs.
 Homeschooled students are invited to join the full-time students in extracurriculars and all-school events.
 Homeschool enrichment teachers participate in faculty training with full-time teachers, and receive administrative support from Ascent Classical Academy administration.

 Students rotate through all six classes taught by different teachers.
 Kindergarten students will be with one teacher all day except for Music and Art.